No matter where you live in the country, make the trip to Alexandria, Virginia, to see George Washington’s Mount Vernon.

 There were logs for building a house plus a dollhouse-sized mansion.
 While the room is for 3-8 year-olds, they allowed my 10-year-old son in since there was no line waiting.
 The rest of the museum was very kid-friendly as well.

 The museum building ends in a full-scale food court and gift shop which reminds me to tell you to pack water and snacks, since you’re not near anything selling food for the duration of the day.
-Have you been to Mount Vernon with your family?
+Have you been to Mount Vernon with kids?

 Planning more family travel?
 See Travel Tips for Family Trips.

 Recommended for family trips: